curriculum & Graduation planNING

 What BSCI Terps are ADVISED.

-1. SHARE ANY QUESTIONS ABOUT ACADEMIC POLICY OR EARLY GRADUATION WITH YOUR ASSIGNED ADVISOR FOR BSCI
+1. STUDENTS ARE INSTRUCTED TO SHARE QUESTIONS ABOUT ACADEMIC POLICY OR EARLY GRADUATION WITH THEIR ACADEMIC ADVISOR FOR BSCI

 CMNS Peer Mentors do NOT advise for the Biological Sciences major.
-If you have questions about academic policy or whether an early graduation is feasible, then you're instructed to connect with your Assigned Advisor for Biological Sciences.
+If students have questions about academic policy or whether an early graduation is feasible, then they’re instructed to connect with their Academic Advisor for Biological Sciences.

 Remember that for most direct-admit freshmen, the BSCI major is a 4-year program.

-If a BSCI Advisor has delivered revisions for a graduation plan, then CMNS Peer Mentors are instructed to revise the plan so it aligns with both Academic Advising and the Curriculum of the BSCI major.
+If a BSCI Advisor delivers revisions for a graduation plan, then CMNS Peer Mentors are instructed to revise the plan to align with both Academic Advising and the Curriculum of the BSCI major.

 2. PLAN TO REGISTER FOR NO MORE THAN TWO LABS IN A GIVEN SEMESTER